legendarycode3/Mastering-JavaScript-Course/README.md

 2) Promises: </br>
 	i.
 Promises represent the eventual completion (or failure) of an asynchronous operation and its resulting value. </br>
+	ii.
+They offer a more structured way to handle asynchronous operation compared to callbacks, allowing for chaining of asynchronous tasks and clearer error handling.</br>